rpdelaney/l4d2-tourney-rules/rules.md

 ##Section 2: Tournament format, standings, and tiebreaks

 #####2.1 Format
 This will be a Swiss System tournament of [NUMBER] rounds.
 A match win will score 1 point; a tie scores a half point; a loss or forfeit scores 0 points.

 ######2.1.1 Pairings
 For the first round, matches will be paired according to the judgment of the tournament director.
 For subsequent rounds, teams will be paired at random against other teams with the same score of Won : Lost games.
 There will be no eliminations due to poor results or lost games.

 ######2.1.2 Double jeopardy
 Under no circumstances will two competitors face each other more than once.

+######2.1.3 Awarding a bye
+In the event that a round must be paired with an uneven number of participants, a bye will be awarded to the lowest ranked participant in the lowest score group.

 ######2.1.4 Tiebreakers

-Ties will be broken by the following criteria, descending:
+Ties will be broken by the following criteria, descending (see [Neustadtl Score](http://https://en.wikipedia.org/wiki/Sonneborn-Berger_score)):

 1. The result of the head-to-head matchup of the tied participants, if applicable.
-2. The sum of conventional scores of the teams each participant has beaten, with the greater combined score automatically winning the tiebreaker. (see [nEUSTADTL SCORE])
+2. The sum of conventional scores of the teams each participant has defeated.

+######2.1.6 More information
-Consult a tournament director with any questions about the format.
+If you have any questions about the Swiss System, contact a Tournament Director or the author.

-######2.1.6 Further reading

 For information on the Swiss System, you can review the following
 links: